 - Section 1.
 All employees covered by this Agreement shall be required to maintain a bona fide residence within the geographic limits of Pinellas, Pasco, Hillsborough, or Manatee Counties.
-Any Bailiff Sergeant who lives outside of these geographic limits at the time this Agreement takes effect, or any Sergeant who was living outside of Pinellas County as of May 1, 1987, who was permitted to continue living outside of Pinellas County as long as he maintained the same residency, shall not be required to meet these requirements until and unless he makes a change in residence.
+Any employee who was classified as a Bailiff Deputy and who lived outside of these geographic limits as of October 1, 2004, or any Deputies who were living outside of Pinellas County as of May 1, 1987, who were permitted to continue living outside of Pinellas County as long as they maintained the same residency, shall not be required to meet these requirements until and unless they make a change in residence.
 All applicants shall attest that they understand the Sheriff requires all certified employees to reside within these aforementioned boundaries.
 New employees to whom these residency requirements apply shall have three (3) months upon hire to move within these boundaries although the Sheriff may grant an extension of up to three (3) months for good cause. - Section 2.
 Special teams, units or functions.
 The parties agree that certain positions within the Sheriff's Office by the nature of the duties and responsibilities require the ability to respond to a call out in a timely manner (e.g., SWAT, Homicide).
 While residence outside of Pinellas County will not automatically exclude an employee from appointment to one of these positions, the ability of the employee to respond in a timely manner will be a consideration whenever vacancies in these types of positions are filled. - Section 3.
 Vehicles.
-Employees shall continue to be provided with either an assigned take home vehicle, an assigned fleet vehicle, or the use of a pool vehicle in accordance with the provisions of General Order 15 1.
-The parties agree no additional take home vehicles will be discontinued without providing the PBA with at least ninety (90) days written notice and the opportunity to bargain the impact of the decision.
-The parties further agree that elimination of a position or positions which include a take-home vehicle will not be considered a reduction in the take-home vehicle program.
+Employees shall continue to be provided with either an assigned take home vehicle, an assigned fleet vehicle, or the use of a pool vehicle in accordance with the provisions of General Order 15-1.